-Incorrect amounts on your W-2 forms can result in a rejection of your return.
+Incorrect amounts on your W-2 forms can cause a delay to your taxes accepted date or result in a rejection of your return.
 The employer's Employer Identification Number must match the number contained in the IRS database.
 You can contact your employer for a corrected W-2 form if you encounter filing problems due to the form's information.

 Sometimes, the delay in accepting your tax return is nothing to do with you and everything to do with resourcing at the IRS.
 If the service is under-resourced for any reason, such as having a large number of staff sick, there almost certainly will be a backlog of cases and this will result in delays – especially for special cases such as those requiring correction.

 The IRS has a dedicated web page that notifies tax payers of current processing timelines.
 This is the first place to check if you are experiencing delays.

 Consider also: IRS Delays 2020 Personal Tax Return Filing Deadline to May 17